python/devguide/documentation/style-guide.rst

   be explicit and avoid making assumptions about the reader's knowledge.
 The goal of a tutorial is to get the user writing Python code as quickly as possible with clear logical steps.
 Explanations and abstract concepts should be avoided.
+Please consult the Diátaxis guide on :ref:`diataxis:tutorials` for more detail.

 * `Python how-to guides <https://docs.python.org/3/howto/index.html>`_ are
   designed to guide a user through a problem-field.